 Striving to improve your position

 ... and it's FUN!

-Read letters from teachers and former students explaining how chess taught them invaluable skills to succeed in school and in life.
+Read letters from teachers, parents, and former students explaining how chess taught invaluable skills to succeed in school and in life.

 “The students were solving hundreds of related problems while playing a game of chess, which reinforces the skills of focus and concentration, planning ahead, and critical thinking.”

 -Dr. Carey M. Wright, Chief Academic Officer, D.C.
 Public Schools

 “Not only did the U.S. Chess Center’s methods help me achieve my goals in chess, but I also developed valuable intellectual skills that I use as a doctor.”